Majority Edge Colouring of Hypergraph: Main results

-Next, we consider the line graph $L(H^*)$ of this new hypergraph.
-The vertices of $L(H^*)$ correspond to the hyperedges of $H^*$, and two vertices in $L(H^*)$ are adjacent if the corresponding hyperedges share a vertex in $H^*$.
-The maximum degree of $L(H^*)$ can be bounded.
-A hyperedge $e$ in $H^*$ contains at most $r$ vertices.
-Each of these vertices has a degree of at most $k+1$ in $H^*$.
-Therefore, the hyperedge $e$ can intersect with at most $r( (k+1)-1 ) = kr$ other hyperedges.
-This implies that the maximum degree of the line graph $L(H^*)$ is at most $kr$.
+Now consider the line graph $L(G^*)$.
+Its vertices are the edges of $G^*$, and two vertices of $L(G^*)$ are adjacent whenever the corresponding edges of $G^*$ intersect.
+Let $e^*\in E(G^*)$.
+Since $e^*$ contains at most $r$ vertices and every vertex of $G^*$ has degree at most $k+1$, the edge $e^*$ can meet at most

-By a simple greedy coloring algorithm, the vertices of $L(H^*)$ can be properly colored using at most $kr+1$ colors.
-This vertex coloring of $L(H^*)$ corresponds to a proper edge-coloring of $H^*$, where no two incident hyperedges receive the same color.